devoply/devoply/README.md

 Levels

+* Exclusive - $8,360/mo.
+(1 available) - Exclusive package guarantees you exclusive support and access to all pro source code and development.

 * Level 1 - $1000/mo.
 (4 available) - Includes source code for the professional version.
 As well as techincal support for deploying an enterprise version of this software using ZFS backend.

 * Level 2 - $500/mo.
 (8 available) -